Dansby Swanson Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.00 team ERA that ranks 10th across all league pitching staffs.
+- The Brewers have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.

+- Woodruff (3-1 with a 2.65 ERA and 41 strikeouts in 34 2/3 innings pitched) makes the start for the Brewers, his seventh of the season.

-- In his last time out on Wednesday against the Minnesota Twins, the right-hander tossed six innings, allowing six earned runs while surrendering eight hits.
+- His most recent time out came on Saturday against the San Diego Padres, when the righty went six innings, surrendering one earned run while allowing three hits.

+- The 30-year-old has put up an ERA of 2.65, with 10.9 strikeouts per nine innings, in six games this season.
+Opponents have a .176 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.